bencottier/ddpg-replica/notes.md

 - So it's doing ok again, but, again, it likes to move upside down
     - Who am I to judge its preferred locomotive orientation?

+## 2019.08.10

+Pendulum std 1.0, seed 10

+- Comparing this given it gave better results than 0.1 for cheetah
+- Seed 10 for a change
+- Doing fine
+- I think if there's a common thread for my algorithm between cheetah and pendulum, it's laziness.
+The policy for pendulum rarely strives to be perfectly upright, even though that seems possible to learn in principle.
+Similarly for cheetah, it might learn to move on its back and it never breaks into the higher reward space of upright sprinting.
+It's like a mild optimiser; it settles for "close enough".
+It would be interesting to get to the bottom of this when comparing to a canonical solution.
+    - However I may be speaking on too little data.
+This run is converging on upright as I write.
+But even if so, I'm not confident it will be a stable policy for long.

+Decision to check the solution

+- I've decided at this point, it's more valuable to check the solution than perfect the implementation in the dark.
+I have learnt much, and the implementation seems decent.
+Satisfied for a first try.
+Got pendulum working well.
+Cheetah is a mixed bag.
+- So here goes...

+Spinning up DDPG implementation

+-